 CAMILA ARRIVA

-Camila Arriva is an eclectic Argentinean singer based in Berlin.
+Camila Arriva is an eclectic Argentinean singer.
 With a repertoire that goes fom lyrical to popular, her singing is particularly devoted to Argentinean tango.

 As the vocalist of Camila Arriva Grupo, she sings tango – both classic and new – in a band whose purpose is to make people dance.
 This new project was born in Buenos Aires in 2020 and is ready to hit the European dancefloors.